xmigrate/xforecast-docs/docs/source/logging_and_troubleshooting.rst

 ``some error: data`` occurs when there's a problem with the prometheus or prometheus query used

-``some error: yhat`` occurs when the data fetched from prometheus too less or there is no data at all
+``some error: yhat`` occurs when the data fetched from prometheus is too less or there is no data at all

 ``<Response [404]>`` occurs when the writing is failed.
 This can happen if the time you are writing is too far to the past or to the future